-The short time I have spent on Kaggle, I have realized ensembling (stacking models) is the best way to perform well.
+The short time I have spent on Kaggle, I have realised ensembling (stacking models) is the best way to perform well.

 Stacking is a Model Ensembling technique that combines predictions from multiple models and generates a new model.

-I am gonna write a new post on model ensembling 🙂
+I am going to write a new post on model ensembling 🙂

 I have experimented with multiple ensembling techniques and made a model with XGboost, LightGBM, and Keras for Zillow Zestimate problem which did perform well.